Noksek2/harp_script/README.md

 ## Philosophy?
 - Easy to implement, use it for a long time.
 - Limited functions require thinking ability.
-Therefore **Foolish language** creates good developers.
-MAybe😛

-## Complain
-- I dont like Compiler theory
-- Modern language is complicated.
-Even Python.
+- Basic functions, no complicated functions.
-- Code style debate awful.
+- Code style debate useless
 - Typing errors are the developer’s responsibility